-9.190 Annual fees.
-The annual fee for each active member, except members serving as judges of the Supreme Court, judges of the circuit court or district court, or judges of the courts of the United States, shall be \$20, payable on or before February 1.
-Any member delinquent in the payment of such fee shall not be entitled to vote.
-Upon the payment of such fee each member shall receive a certificate issued under the direction of the board of governors evidencing such payment.
-The annual fee for inactive members shall be \$5.
-A person admitted to the practice of law in this state is not required to pay the annual fee for the year of such admittance unless he has been previously admitted to the practice of law for a period of three years in another jurisdiction.
-The board of governors may waive the payment of the annual fee of members during any year or part of any year such member is in the military service of the United States without regard to whether or not the entire year of such member is devoted to military service or upon such other conditions not inconsistent herewith as the board may prodefault in payment of fees for a period of three months, shall, after 60 days' written notice of his delinquency, be suspended from membership in the bar.
+- (2) The annual fee for each active member who has been admitted to practice law, in the State of Oregon and in another jurisdiction, for a total period of two years or less following the year of his admission shall be \$20, payable on or before February 1, except as provided in subsection (4) of this section. - (3) The annual fee for each inactive member shall be \$5, payable on or before February 1. - (4) A member admitted to practice law in the State of Oregon is not required to pay the annual fee for the year of his admission, unless he has been previously admitted to practice law for a period of three years in another jurisdiction.

+(5) The board of governors may waive the payment of the annual fee of a member during any year or part of any year such member is in the military service of the United States, without regard to whether or not the entire year of such member is devoted to such military service, or upon such other conditions not inconsistent herewith as the board may provide.
+[Amended by 1957 c.271 §1]

+9.200 Suspension for delinquency in payment of fees.
+Any member of the bar in default in payment of fees for a period of three months, shall, after 60 days' written notice of his delinquency, be suspended from membership in the bar.
 The notice of delinquency shall be sent by the secretary of the bar, by registered mail, to the member in default at his last known postoffice address.
 Failure to pay the fees within 60 days after the date of the deposit of the notice in the postoffice shall automatically suspend the delinquent member; but he may be reinstated upon payment of the amount of fees due at the time of his suspension, with all fees which would have accrued during his suspension if he had continued to be a member in good standing in the classification in which he was enrolled at the time of his suspension.
 The names of all members suspended from membership for nonpayment of fees shall be certified by the secretary of the bar to the Clerk of the Supreme Court, and the names of all active members so suspended shall also be certified by the secretary of the bar to each of the judges of the circuit and district courts of the state.